mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 ### Drawbacks

 - A lifetime of pulling things toward you with your mind, rather than your arms, either led to or was a result of your own [Weak and Frail Body].
-- There’s no easy way to say this, but your mental prowess is tied to your [Huge, Visible, Pulsating Brain].
+- There's no easy way to say this, but your mental prowess is tied to your [Huge, Visible, Pulsating Brain].

 ### Collateral Damage Effects